aiAdrian/flatland_railway_extension/README.md

 ### Features
 - Minimal train following time can be globally controlled
 - Multi-resource allocation can be implemented.
-This allows to implement mutual exclusive use of railroad switch cluster or connecting "edge cluster". (
+This allows to implement mutual exclusive use of railroad switch cluster or connecting "edge cluster" or any other multi ressource allocation problem, such as ["Flankenschutz"](https://de.wikipedia.org/wiki/Fahrstra%C3%9Fe#Flankenschutz)

 ## Information
 The initial implementation is authored by Adrian Egli's (aiAdrian) [neurips2020 flatland challenge solution (submission)](https://gitlab.aicrowd.com/adrian_egli/neurips2020-flatland-starter-kit)